Thе PEOPLE of the State of Colorado, Petitioner, v. Robert Earl McNEESE, Respondent.

 Requiring a knowing, criminal entry reconciles two competing interests.
 First, the General Assembly recognized that an occupant of a dwelling should be able to use force against an intruder who knowingly and unlawfully enters the dwelling.
 Second, the General Assembly did not want to encourage the use of physical force in response to otherwise benign situations.
 The knowing, criminal entry requirement affords the occupant of a dwelling sufficient protection from criminal prosecution, while discouraging random violence.

-Every "unlawful entry" is necessarily uninvited.
-The General Assembly's reference to "uninvited entry" in section 18-1-704.5(2), 8B C.R.S.
-(1986), is therefore consistent with, and refers back to, the term "unlawful entry" used in the same subsection.[16]
+Every “unlawful entry” is necessarily uninvited.
+The General Assembly‘s reference to “uninvited entry” in section

-Under the "make-my-day" statute, a person may be uninvited, but still may be lawfully on the premises.
+Under the “make-my-day” statute, a person may be uninvited, but still may be lawfully on the premises.
 In People v.
-Malczewski, 744 P.2d 62 (Colo.1987), a police officer sought to enter the defendant's apartment to take the defendant's child into temporary custody, but the defendant would not allow him to enter.
-After the officer entered the apartment, over the defendant's objections, the defendant struck the officer numerous times.
+Malczewski, 744 P.2d 62 (Colo.
+1987), a police officer sought to enter the defendant‘s apartment to take the defendant‘s child into temporary custody, but the defendant would not allow him to enter.
+After the officer entered the apartment, over the defendant‘s objections, the defendant struck the officer numerous times.
 The officer suffered injuries on his head and throat, and the defendant was charged with second-degree assault for the beating of the officer.

 In Malczewski, the defendant sought immunity from prosecution under the “make-my-day” statute.
 The trial judge concluded that the police officer‘s entry was uninvited and therefore unlawful and granted the defendant immunity from prosecution and dismissed the charges against the defendant.
 Id. at 64.

-We held that because the officer acted within his statutory authority by entering the apartment to take the child into temporary custody, there was "no evidence supporting the district court's determination that the officer's entry into the apartment was unlawful."
-Id. at 66 (footnote omitted); see § 18-1-704.5 (twice referring to the commission of a crime in addition to the initial entry); William Wilbanks, The Make My Day Law: Colorado's Experiment in Home Protection 276 (1989) (concluding that all occurrences of "uninvited entry" should be changed to "unlawful *313 entry" in the make-my-day statute).[17]
+We held that because the officer acted within his statutory authority by entering the apartment to take the child into temporary custody, there was “no evidence supporting the district court‘s determination that the officer‘s entry into the apartment was unlawful.”
+Id. at 66 (footnote omitted); see

 V

-In addition to an unlawful entry, the "make-my-day" statute requires that the occupant have a reasonable belief that the intruder has committed, or intends to commit, a crime in the dwelling. § 18-1-704.5; Guenther, 740 P.2d at 981.
-Analysis of the subjective belief requirement is only undertaken after the threshold unlawful entry requirement has been satisfied.
+In addition to an unlawful entry, the “make-my-day” statute requires that the occupant have a reasonable belief that the intruder has committed, or intends to commit, a crime in the dwelling.

 The prosecution contends that the defendant failed to establish by a preponderance of the evidence that he had a reasonable belief that John Daniels committed or intended to commit a crime against a person or property in the dwelling in addition to an unlawful entry.
 We agree.

-The court of appeals held that there is nothing in the record to suggest that the district court erred in finding that John Daniels inflicted a third-degree assault on the defendant, and that the defendant reasonably believed that John Daniels might use further physical force against him.[18]
-In affirming the district court, the court of appeals failed to articulate the appropriate standard of review for determining whether the second requirement of the "make-my-day" statute was satisfied.
+The court of appeals held that there is nothing in the record to suggest that the district court erred in finding that John Daniels inflicted a third-degree assault on the defendant, and that the defendant reasonably believed that John Daniels might use further physical force against him.18 In affirming the district court, the court of appeals failed to articulate the appropriate standard of review for determining whether the second requirement of the “make-my-day” statute was satisfied.

 First, the district court must determine whether John Daniels knowingly made an unlawful entry when he entered the defendant‘s apartment.
 Second, if the district court finds that John Daniels knowingly made an unlawful entry, the district court must then determine whether the defendant had a reasonable belief that John Daniels committed or intended to commit a crime in the defendant‘s apartment.

-Accordingly, we return this case to the court of appeals with directions to remand to the district court to make findings of facts and conclusions of law consistent with this opinion or for a further or new hearing on the defendant's motion to dismiss.[20]
+Accordingly, we return this case to the court of appeals with directions to remand to the district court to make findings of facts and conclusions of law consistent with this opinion or for a further or new hearing on the defendant‘s motion to dismiss.20

 ROVIRA, C.J., concurs in the result and dissents to part IV.